RedHoven/pedestrian-detection/roadmap.md

 - YOLO for BB prediction v8-v12 with convolutions, YOLOCAST++ with attention. (i.e. Head)
     - fine-tune existing ones or train from scratch
 - Loss depending on a task
-    - For detection, IoU/smooth L1 loss with focal loss (https://paperswithcode.com/method/focal-loss
+    - For detection, smooth L1 loss with focal loss (https://paperswithcode.com/method/focal-loss
     - Smooth L1 loss for detection: https://medium.com/@abhishekjainindore24/smooth-l1-loss-in-object-detection-faf8efd4569a#:~:text=Smooth%20L1%20Loss%20is%20widely,%2Ch)%20of%20bounding%20boxes.
 (optional: segmentation)
 - MaskR-CNN/DeepLabV3+/BlenMask for detailed segmentation